Swaddled in friendship and beauty,

 the loving creation of twenty, sometimes tough, years.

-Solitariness sustained by a marriage of order, function
+Solitariness sustained by a marriage of order and function

 with rich visual delight.

 Everywhere the warmth, vibrancy of pattern and colour,